bnnk/marshmallow-extras/README.md

 ## Package Details
 This package has the following classes
-> FurlField - Field for Furl Objects [https://github.com/gruns/furl/blob/master/README.md]((read more about this package here))
+> FurlField - Field for Furl Objects [(read more about this package here)](https://github.com/gruns/furl/blob/master/README.md)

 > PandasDataFrameField - Field for pandas Dataframe